Adopted. Abused. 5 Foster homes. Wrongly Accused. And Deported:

 I stayed in five different foster homes.
 The living quarters were crowded, and I mostly slept on the floor.
 I felt like tossed around garbage—like they didn't want me at all.
 I hid in inconspicuous spaces and remained out of sight for as long as I could.
 Eventually, the social workers found a family who wanted to adopt me, but they weren't allowed because they had too many kids, including a son named Monte.
 I did stay at the house for a while, but I was eventually sent to another foster family.

 July of 1981, Holt International Children Services sent me to Mr. and Mrs. Haines.
 At the age of eleven, I stood in front of a judge and was legally adopted by them.
-I gained an adoptive brother named John, who was five years older than I, and like a real brother, we did everything together.
+I gained an adoptive brother named John, who was five years older than I was, and like a real brother, we did everything together.
 We formed a real friendship.
 I assumed that this family would be good for me.
 I finally found a family who wanted me and I was happy.

 My assumption of the happily-ever-after adoption disappeared when I attended school.
 The students called me names and made fun of me.
 I ran out of the building and found a place to hide.
 While crying, I thought, what did I do wrong?
 Why am I so different from the other kids?